Postgraduate Master's Courses

 There are also options to do postgraduate study via distance learning.

 For postgraduate master's courses, there are a number of loans, grants and scholarships available.
 There is the option of taking out a Career Development Loan (different to Student Finance as you have to repay it whether you are earning or not).
 From 2016, the Government have introduced the postgraduate loan, which enables you to borrow up to £10,000 for course fees and living expenses.
 Unlike the Career Development Loans, you would pay this back along with any other students loans you have.
 Students can also apply for Disabled Students’ Allowance (DSA); this funding is non-repayable.

 If you do a course that includes study abroad you can also apply for an Erasmus grant.

 Astronomy and Astrophysics

-The Open University offers series of MPhil in Planetary and Space Sciences, which cover astrobiology and habitats for life, planetary surfaces and atmospheres, planetary formation and evolution, comets and asteroids, solar system formation)
+The Open University offers a series of MPhil in Planetary and Space Sciences, (which cover astrobiology and habitats for life, planetary surfaces and atmospheres, planetary formation and evolution, comets and asteroids and solar system formation)

-MSc in Space Exploration Systems (University of Leicester) (With option to study abroad, SEEDS)
+MSc in Space Exploration Systems (University of Leicester) (with the option to study abroad, SEEDS)